Employee attrition refers to staff members who leave a company.

 - Finding ways to challenge employees in positive ways

-- Assessing current employees’ capabilities (i.e., look for ways to align those capabilities with long-term goals and aspirations, and co-develop short-term goals)
+- Assessing current employees’ capabilities and looking for ways to align those their aspirations

 - Creating learning opportunities for each employee that are relevant to a larger, individual development plan